THE CO-OPERATIVE BANK PLC

 8.1.
 Ensure effective communications with shareholders and other stakeholders.

 8.2.
-Ensure that the directors are made aware of the views of those who provide the Bank’s capital and other key stakeholders.
+Ensure that the directors are made aware of the views of those who provide the Bank’s capital, the workforce, customers, shareholders and other key stakeholders.

 ROLE OF THE CHIEF EXECUTIVE